 “I had really terrible experiences last school year, so my first school year as a junior,” Fernandez said.
 “Horrendous.
 To where I wanted to leave.
 It was more than wanting to leave.
 I experienced retaliation from an instructor.
 Bullying.
 Very cruel things … I brought forward concerns, and I was retaliated against.”

 However, Fernandez found help and support from several groups and individuals around the campus.
 She first found help through the Latinx Student Union.
 She talked to two of the organization’s leadership, who then suggested talking to Dr. James McShay, Assistant Chancellor for Equity and Inclusion.
-Fernandez also found comfort and support from people such as the Director of Campus Security Susan Wagshul-Golden, Associate Professor Dr. Diedre Raynor and Adjunct Professor Dr. Marian Harris.
+Fernandez also found comfort and support from people such as the Director of Campus Security Susan Wagshul-Golden, Associate Professor Dr. Diedre Raynor and Professor Dr. Marian Harris.

 With all of the support from these groups and individuals, Fernandez was not only able to move forward, but also helped to shape how she wants to proceed forward with her life.